Find products best meets your needs. No more worries about the authenticity of suppliers.Find Suppliers

-There are mainly two kinds of sawing machines in the industrial market: band sawing machine and circular sawing machine.
-Unlike band sawing machine, circular sawing machine utilizes circular tools to process sawing procedure rather than sawing bands to achieve the cutting mechanism, which leads to other machining features that is different from band sawing mechanism.
+There are two main types of sawing machines in the industrial market: bandsaw machine and circular sawing machine.
+Unlike a bandsaw machine, a circular sawing machine uses a circular tool to perform a sawing procedure instead of a saw band, which leads to its different processing characteristics from a bandsaw machine.

-In the market, a band sawing machine is used particularly in metalworking, woodworking, and lumbering, but can also be used to cut a variety of other materials.
-The primary advantages of bandsaw machines include uniform cutting movement as a result of an evenly distributed tooth loads, and the capability to cut irregular or curved shapes like a jigsaw.
+On the market, bandsaw machines are especially used in metalworking and woodworking, but can also be used to cut a variety of other materials.
+The main advantages of the band saw machines include the uniform cutting movement due to the uniformly distributed tooth load, and the ability to cut irregular or curved shapes like a jig saw.

-Speaking of the curve scales, the minimal radius of a curve is decided by the width of the saw band and the curves.
-Most band sawing machines are designed with two wheels rotating in the same plane, and one of which is powered; besides, some may have three or four to distribute the load.
+The minimum radius of the curve that can be cut is determined by the width of the saw band and the curve.
+Most band saw machines are designed with two wheels rotating on the same plane, one of which is powered.
+In addition, some may distribute three or four loads.